priyanshuphenomenal007/AI-Reviewer-Speculation-ChatGPT5/README.md

 The full video evidence is hosted with **link-only viewer access**.
 It is **not public, not indexed, and not searchable** — ensuring controlled distribution.
 This balance keeps the research transparent while preventing accidental exposure.

+---

+*Note: This clarification notice was added in October 2025 to ensure complete transparency regarding the research scope, ethical intent, and academic context of this project.
+The author conducted this investigation independently as part of personal academic exploration into AI reviewer reliability and speculative reasoning using officially authorized paid access to ChatGPT-5.*